WayPointVenturesOrg/onboard-docs/_posts/02-projects/2021-09-02-content-development-tools.md

 - Microsoft PowerPoint or Visio.
 You can use these programs to create mockups of conceptual graphics and diagrams.
 - An image editor such as Snagit or Paint 3D.
 You can use these tools to crop and apply other edits to screenshots, such as removing personal information.

-## Become familiar with these tools
+## Tools with which you should be familiar

 You should have familiarity using: